mariadb-corporation/mdbci/docs/architecture.md

   [Full list products](./all_products.md).

 * **Repo** is a description of package repository with particular product version.
-Usually, repositories are described in repo.json formar and collected in repo.d directory (see. [repo.d files](#repod-files)).
+Usually, repositories are described in repo.json format and collected in repo.d directory (see. [repo.d files](./configuration_files.md#repod)).

 * **Template** is a set of node definitions in template.json format.
 Templates are being used for setup a teting cluster.
 Read more about [template creation](detailed_topics/template_creation.md).